bennadel/FeatureFlagsBookApp/README.md

 For some types of _operational_ feature flags, however, dealing with a finite set of variants and a percent-based allocation feels unnatural.
 In those cases, a little more flexibility creates better developer ergonomics.

-To enable this kind of flexibility, each feature flag (and rule) will have a `resolutionMode`.
-This `resolutionMode` can be one of three values:
+To enable this kind of flexibility, each feature flag (and rule) will have a `resolution` type.
+This `resolution` type can be one of three flavors:

 * `selection` - defines the index of the variant to be returned.